 The CBA requires issuers to have a license from the Finnish Financial Supervisory Authority (FIN-FSA) to issue covered bonds.
 Further, they must maintain a register for the covered bonds and the collateral forming the cover pool.
-The FIN-FSA monitors the management of the register, including the recording of assets, and the issuer must regularly report the information in the register to the FIN-FSA.
+The FIN-FSA monitors the management of the register, including the recording of assets, and the issuer must quarterly report the information in the register to the FIN-FSA.

-The CBA defines the eligibility criteria for the cover pool assets that comprise residential mortgage loans, commercial mortgage loans, public-sector loans, and substitute assets to facilitate liquidity management.
+The CBA defines the eligibility criteria for the cover pool assets that comprise residential mortgage loans, commercial mortgage loans, public sector loans, and substitute assets to facilitate liquidity management.

-Derivatives are allowed for risk hedging purposes and must be registered in the cover register.
-Derivatives must also remain in force despite the issuer's bankruptcy, liquidation, or resolution.
+Derivatives are allowed for risk hedging purposes and must be registered in the cover pool register.
+They must also, according to their terms, remain effective despite the issuer's bankruptcy, liquidation, or resolution.
+Derivative counterparties benefit from the same statutory priority right as covered bondholders.